Tips for carers this holiday season.

 There is little doubt that enjoyment of the festive season can be reduced by the presence of an Eating Disorder.
 Family members might have expectations that their loved one participate fully with celebrations and eat different foods or ‘fear foods’ for the sake of the festive season, but the Eating Disorder is likely to strongly resist this idea.

-Tip: Strive to separate the Eating Disorder from your loved one to reduce him/her experiencing this as blame.
+Tip: Strive to separate the Eating Disorder from your loved one.

 Encourage your loved one to try to step out of their comfort zone, in any small way, as this is a victory against the eating disorder.
 Be accepting that your loved one may not be able to participate in celebrations in the way you were hoping.
 This is related to the eating disorder, and not to your loved one trying to ‘get out of it’.